jocmp/ssl-lobster/README.md

 # SSL Lobster

-A demo site using the [Rack lobster](https://www.rubydoc.info/gems/rack/Rack/Lobster) application to demo local SSL certs in Rack.
+A demo site using the [Rack lobster](https://www.rubydoc.info/gems/rack/Rack/Lobster) application to showcase local SSL certs in Rack.

 ```
                              ,.---._